-The proceeds held in the escrow account are not released until the earlier of the completion of a business combination or the failure to effect a business combination within the allotted time. connection with redemption rights
+account are not released until the earlier of the completion of a business combination or the failure to effect a business combination within the allotted time.

-Tendering stock certificates in If we hold a stockholder meeting to approve a proposed business combination, we may require our public stockholders seeking to exercise their redemption rights, whether they are record holders or hold their shares in "street name," to either tender their certificates to our transfer agent or to deliver their shares to the transfer agent electronically using The Depository Trust Company's DWAC (Deposit and Withdrawal at Custodian) System, at the holder's option, up to two business days prior to the vote on the proposal to approve the business combination.
+Tendering stock certificates in connection with approve a proposed business redemption rights approve a proposed business combination, we may require our public stockholders seeking to exercise their redemption rights, whether they are record holders or hold their shares in "street name," to either tender their certificates to our transfer agent or to deliver their shares to the transfer agent electronically using The Depository Trust Company's DWAC (Deposit and Withdrawal at Custodian) System, at the holder's option, up to two business days prior to the vote on the proposal to approve the business combination.
 The proxy materials that we will furnish to holders of our public shares in connection with our initial business combination will indicate whether we are requiring public stockholders to satisfy such delivery requirements.
 Accordingly, a public stockholder would have from the time we send out our proxy materials until up to two days prior to the vote on the business combination to tender its shares if it wishes to seek to exercise its redemption rights.